Arizona

 Walking beyond the trail is strictly prohibited as the fields of lava flows are very fragile.

 Magma with a high concentration of gas erupts from the central (vertical) vent while magma with a low concentration of gas flows out from side vents creating lava flows.
 Side vents usually appear at the base of a cone.
-Eruption column of ash, cinder and molten rock from the main vent is thought to be up to 853 ft / 260 m high.
+The eruption column of ash, cinder and molten rock from the main vent is thought to be up to 853 ft / 260 m high.

 This is one of the side vents where lava flowed like a toothpaste from a tube.

 Scientists believe that the eruption lasted about 6 months.
-By the end of it, cinder became red due to the high concentration of iron in it.
+By the end of it, the cinder became red due to the high concentration of iron in it.
 This gave the name to this volcano - Sunset.

 When to go